Blog Post

 The contributors to this project are Fan Yang, and Mahdieh Babaiasl, under the supervision of Dr. John Swensen.

-Procedure for Heat Treatment of Nitinol Wires to Obtain Different Stylet Shapes:
+Procedure for Heat Treatment of Nitinol Wires to Obtain Different Stylet Shapes

 To fabricate the optimal shape for each Nitinol stylet geometry, straight Nitinol pieces are pressed in an aluminum mold, heated to 500 C for 30 min, then quenched with water.
 Five stylet geometries are obtained after heat treatment.